Haruki1707/EZ_Updater/README.md

 * .NET 5.0 or above

 ## How it works
-EZ_Updater checks latest GitHub release on the repository specified, if tag version is supperior to your program **File Version** it downloads the asset that match your programname.exe.
+EZ_Updater checks latest GitHub release on the repository specified, it returns a bool if the tag version is higher than your program **File Version** returns true else false.
+You can dowload the asset that matches your programname.exe.
 In case you want to download other file like a zip, you should specifie it.

 ## Current version detection
 EZ_Updater uses File version to determine the current version of the application.
 You can update it by going to Properties of the project.
-SCREENSHOT

 ## GitHub release version
-GitHub tag should be like (Major).(Minor).(Patch).(Build) Is not obligatory to user Minor, Patch and Build; there could be any letter or word on the tag name.
+GitHub tag can follow this format (Major).(Minor).(Patch).(Build) It´s not obligatory to use Minor, Patch and Build.
+There could be any letter or word on the tag name.
 Examples:
     Tag name: 1.0
     Tag name: v1.0.0